'Multiple Fatalities' In Shooting At Molson Coors Brewing Headquarters In Milwaukee

 According to the Milwaukee Journal Sentinel, employees at the brewery complex received an email alert saying "an active shooter was in or near the second-floor stairwell" of Building 4 of the company's factory.

-The paper notes that nearby schools were locked down, causing heightened anxiety for parents looking to pick their children up, awaiting an "all-clear."
+The newspaper notes that nearby schools were locked down, causing heightened anxiety for parents looking to pick up their children and awaiting an "all-clear."

-Earlier, the Milwaukee police department tweeted that it was investigating "a critical incident" and urged residents to "stay clear of the area at this time."
+Earlier, the Milwaukee Police Department tweeted that it was investigating "a critical incident" and urged residents to "stay clear of the area at this time."

-Milwaukee television station WISN-12, an ABC affiliate, is reporting that the suspected shooter is a former Molson Coors employee.
+Milwaukee television station WISN 12, an ABC affiliate, is reporting that the suspected shooter is a former Molson Coors employee.
 NPR has not independently verified that information.

-Molson Coors, which brews Coors Light, Miller Light, Blue Moon Belgian White and others, changed its name from MillerCoors last year.
-USA Today reported in October that hundreds of corporate jobs were being moved to Milwaukee resulting in the loss of "400 to 500 employees" throughout the company.
+Molson Coors, which brews Coors Light, Miller Lite, Blue Moon Belgian White and others, changed its name from MillerCoors last year.
+USA Today reported in October that hundreds of corporate jobs were being moved to Milwaukee, resulting in the loss of "400 to 500 employees" throughout the company.

 This is a developing story and will be updated when more information becomes available.